 Plugging the gap in the TV market between pure news and pure entertainment channels, while serving Arab families and women, Al Aan TV's Head of Corp.
 Communications, Zoya Sakr, explains her station's strategy of infotaiment and its success.

-Since our website is a major tool for us to promote and provide information about Al Aan programs therefore streaming the channel on line would be a supplement to this website and will increase the number of our viewers which will support our strategy, for now we are re-shuffling the home page with new features, like news stories supported by Videos and many others.
+Q6.Al Aan already has an impressive and informative website.
+As Internet penetration increases in theMiddle East, and time spent online increases, will Al Aan consider streaming the channel online, or featuring downloadable shows?
+Do you think this resembles the future of TV?Since our website is a major tool for us to promote and provide information about Al Aan programs therefore streaming the channel on line would be a supplement to this website and will increase the number of our viewers which will support our strategy, for now we are re-shuffling the home page with new features, like news stories supported by Videos and many others.
 I do think that despite the new technology that keeps on coming out in the TV world, there will still be a need for our current TV transmission method.